ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ![control_file](control_file.png)

-The Data folder contains the copied measurement plug-in files under the separate folder with the measurement name and `instructions` file contains the information about storing the measurement files in the `discovery services` after installation of the measurement package.
+The Data folder contains the copied measurement plug-in files under the separate folder with the measurement name and the `instructions` file contains the information about statically registering the measurement after installation of the measurement package

 ![instructions_file](instructions.png)